nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 Run fdisk with the destination drive.
 In my case it was ```/dev/sda```, so I executed as ```fdisk /dev/sda```.
 Type ```d``` and press Enter/Return until all the partitions are deleted.

-With the disk fully wiped now, type ```o``` and press Enter/Return.
-This will create a new MBR partition table.
+With the disk fully wiped now, type ```g``` and press Enter/Return.
+This will create a new GPT partition table.
 Create a **new primary partition** by typing ```n``` and pressing Enter/Return.
+Make it 500MB.
+After creating, type ```t``` and press Enter/Return.
+This will change the partition type to EFI System, instead of Linux.

 Select the needed size (I recommend using the whole HDD, in the future I will add a specific SETUP with a Swap partition).
 After this, you should have your drive with a single partition, where you will install the operating system.

 Type ```w``` to write all the changes to the disk, and exit fdisk.

-Assuming you are back in the Arch terminal, format the new partition as EXT4.
-You can do this using the command ```mkfs.ext4 /dev/sda1```
+Assuming you are back in the Arch terminal, format the new partitions.
+The first one should be FAT32: do it using ```mkfs.fat -F32 /dev/sda1```.
+The second one should be EXT4.
+You can do this using the command ```mkfs.ext4 /dev/sda2```.

 Now you are ready to install Arch Linux!